tydickinson29/Fires/README.md

 To ensure we could use LCRA rainfall over Climate Division rainfall, we used Wilcoxon Signed Rank Tests to test if there was statisically significant differences.

+Each indicator was ranked with 1 being the highest value (lowest value for rainfall, SPI, and Palmer Z for fire weather) and n being the lowest value (highest value) where n is the number of years in the climatology.
+These ranks were then summed across a single year and then this sum was ranked against all sums in the climatology to obtain a year's overall rank.
+This overall rank was 1 for the most impactful year and n for the least impactful year.

 We also used Cronbach's Alpha Tests on the ranks for each indicator to test for internal consistency.

 # Some Code Explanations